Never Struggle Planning Activities Again

 If it’s still too chilly or snowy out to do this with wildflowers in your area, you can also pick up some cheap flowers like baby’s breath from the store and use those in celebration of May Day.
 You can bring in the Girl Scout law into this activity as well, especially if you donate any floral arrangements with May Day baskets to a charity or gift them to community members.
 Outdoor activities like these are a great opportunity to learn about nature while having a great time together.

 One of the oldest traditions to celebrate May Day is the practice of young women dancing around a maypole.
 Explanations of the origins of this tradition are varied, but it’s still a beautiful opportunity to celebrate the beauty of nature.
-You can gather all kinds of colorful, long ribbons from a craft store like Joann’s Fabrics or Michaels, or you can source them from your troop members’ families, if there are any parents or grandparents connected to your troop who are crafters.
+You can gather all kinds of colorful, long ribbons from a craft store like Amazon, Joann’s Fabrics, or Michaels, or you can source them from your troop members’ families if there are any parents or grandparents connected to your troop who are crafters.
 The idea is to have lots of different color options available.

 Enjoy every minute being a leader and continue to inspire your girls!